abrabah/tetris-reactjs/README.md

 Tetris
 =====

-This will (hopefully) become tetris implemented in react-js
+This will (hopefully) become tetris implemented in react-js and flux architecture